senektra-dev/.github/profile/README.md

 tabs in a browser with all being completely unrelated subject material.

 So to keep myself on the right track and disuade distractions with the courses I find online, I've created this README to supplement my repositories and learning.
-Like a guide of sorts, with prograss completion tracking.
+Like a guide of sorts, with progress completion tracking.

 ## The Courses